 This canard dates back to the Kennett Government’s Better Roads Levy in the 1990s, which was a 3-cent-a-litre surcharge on petrol targeted toward Victorian road construction.
 When it was introduced in 1993, Federal fuel excise was around 30 cents a litre, so the Kennett surcharge represented around 10 per cent of the total tax on petrol.
 This made it possible for the road lobby to claim that “only 10 per cent of your petrol tax is dedicated to Victorian roads” – despite the fact that Federal funding of Victorian roads (via State and local assistance grants) far exceeded what the Kennett tax was raising.

-The way the road lobby has commonly misrepresented the facts since then is to report only direct Federal spending on roads, which comes to about 25 to 30 per cent of the money raised from fuel tax.
+The way the road lobby has commonly misrepresented the facts since then is to report only direct Federal spending on roads, which comes to about 25 to 30 per cent of the money raised from fuel tax – yet as will be seen, represents only about 20 per cent of overall public spending on roads.

 Motorists pay 38.143 cents per litre in fuel excise alongside state charges such as registration and stamp duty – but they do not see anywhere near that level of income going back into the transport network.
 At current levels of expenditure, the Commonwealth invests less than one-third of the tax take back into roads and the network.